David Bowie: Sound and Vision (documentary): Background

 Biography is an American documentary television series and media franchise created in the early 1960s by David Wolper.
 Each episode depicts the life of a notable person with narration, on-camera interviews, photographs, and stock footage.
-The show originally ran in syndication in 1962–1964, on CBS in 1979, on A&E from 1987.
+The show originally ran in syndication in 1962–1964, on CBS in 1979, and on A&E from 1987.
 In 2002 the series made an episode on Bowie, who had just completed his album Heathen, and was preparing for its release.
 While Bowie did not take part in the documentary in any way, he endorsed the programme, and his wife Iman and many of his friends and collaborators were filmed being interviewed.
 Narration was provided by the Welsh actor Jonathan Pryce from a script by director Rick Hull.
 The programme was released on DVD the following year, dropping the series title Biography.

 Bowie: Sound & Vision covers Bowie’s life from his birth in 1947 to 2002.
 It includes interview footage previously filmed from many periods of Bowie's career, from an interview with his band The Manish Boys (when still called David Jones) in 1964, to an interview recorded in 1999 around the time of the hours... album.
 There is also footage taken from live performances, music videos and Bowie's film acting.
 The interviews include childhood friends, music collaborators and producers.